Clay-Ferguson/coral/README.md

 ### Creating Documentation
 Right-click in any project folder and select "New Markdown" to instantly create timestamped documentation files.
 Perfect for meeting notes, feature specifications, or development logs.

+### Finding Text Across Your Project
+Right-click on any project folder and select "Search" to find text content across all files, including inside PDFs.
+Watch the search progress in the terminal, then press Enter to view clickable results in VS Code.
+Search history is preserved in `/tmp/` with timestamped filenames for easy reference.

 ### Quick Code Editing
 Right-click on any text file or folder and select "Open in VS Code" to jump straight into development without navigating through menus or typing terminal commands.